 Tip #6: Don’t Gain Weight or Wear Tight Clothes

 Another common recommendation for clients with reflux is to avoid weight gain.
 As if any of us purposefully gain weight, especially if we’re already on the “fluffy” side!
 Before my reflux was diagnosed, recall that my sleep was interrupted for 9 months.
 This impairs metabolism, particularly carbohydrate metabolism, and I gained weight.
 This causes additional pressure on the stomach, with the abdominal organs pressing upward toward the diaphragm.
 This increases reflux symptoms.

-Experts typically recommend not going to bed for 2-3 hours after eating dinner.
-I would say at least 2-3 hours, since I usually have some kind of meat with dinner, and meat takes 4-5 hours to digest.
-So 4-5 hours would be even better, but 2-3 hours is okay.
+Experts typically recommend not going to bed for two to three hours after eating dinner.
+I would say at least two to three hours, since I usually have some kind of meat with dinner, and meat takes four to five hours to digest.
+So four to five hours would be even better, but two to three hours is okay.
 When I was still working full-time, I usually got home pretty late; therefore, I ate pretty late.
-When I went to bed less than 2 hours after eating, I had a lot more nasal secretions upon waking.
+When I went to bed less than two hours after eating, I had a lot more nasal secretions upon waking.
 This is consistent with laryngotracheal reflux.
 According to Dr. Kurt Barrett, an osteopathic clinician who works with GERD, the production of mucous is the body’s attempt at protection, to prevent acid from getting to the lungs while laying down to sleep.

 Remedies for Symptom Relief

 There are many remedies you can take for the relief of reflux symptoms such as heartburn and indigestion.
 My experience is that nothing seems to work for me long-term, so I tend to rotate remedies.